JuliaStats/StatsModels.jl/docs/src/internals.md

 to happen at compile time.
 For instance, the call to `log` in `@formula(y ~ log(a+b))` is converted into the anonymous function `(a,b) -> log(a+b)`.

+Internally a lot of the work at syntax time is done by the `parse!` function.

-### Schema time
+### Schema time (`schema`)

-The next phase of life for a formula begins when a _schema_ for the data becomes available.
-A schema is a mapping from data columns to a concrete term type---either a `ContinuousTerm` or a `CategoricalTerm`---which represents all the summary information about a data column necessary to create a model matrix from that column.
+The next phase of life for a formula requires some information about the data it will be used with.
+This is represented by a _schema_, a mapping from placeholder `Term`s to _concrete_ terms—like `ContinuousTerm` `CategoricalTerm`—which represent all the summary information about a data column necessary to create a model matrix from that column.

+There are a number of ways to construct a schema, ranging from fully automatic to fully manual.

+#### Fully automatic: `schema`

-A schema is computed with the `schema` function.
+The most convenient way to automatically compute a schema is with the `schema` function.
 By default, it will create a schema for every column in the data:

 ```jldoctest 1
 julia> using DataFrames    # for pretty printing---any Table will do